icogomezf/CCL-retos-iniciales/README.md

 - **Code Quality** – Writing clean, efficient, and maintainable code.
 - **Problem-Solving Approach** – How you tackle coding problems with structured thinking.

-Only those who successfully complete all four challenges will be considered for this batch.
+**Note:** Only those who successfully complete at least three of the four challenges will be considered for this batch.

 ## Important Guidelines
 🚨 **Do Not Use AI to Solve the Challenges** 🚨